Better Aggregation in Test-Time Augmentation: Abstract

 \section{Abstract}

-Test-time augmentation (TTA)---the aggregation of predictions across transformed versions of a test input---is a common practice in image classification.
-In this paper, we present theoretical and experimental analyses that shed light on 1) when test time augmentation is likely to be helpful and 2) when to use various test-time augmentation policies.
-A key finding is that even when TTA produces a net improvement in accuracy, it can change many correct predictions into incorrect predictions.
+Test-time augmentation---the aggregation of predictions across transformed versions of a test input---is a common practice in image classification.
+Traditionally, predictions are combined using a simple average.
+In this paper, we present 1) experimental analyses that shed light on cases in which the simple average is suboptimal and 2) a method to address these shortcomings.
+A key finding is that even when test-time augmentation produces a net improvement in accuracy, it can change many correct predictions into incorrect predictions.
 We delve into when and why test-time augmentation changes a prediction from being correct to incorrect and vice versa.
-Our analysis suggests that the nature and amount of training data, the model architecture, and the augmentation policy all matter.
 Building on these insights, we present a learning-based method for aggregating test-time augmentations.
 Experiments across a diverse set of models, datasets, and augmentations show that our method delivers consistent improvements over existing approaches.